 A big thank you for the Workbox core team for building an awesome library.

-I’m passionate about teaching developers how to improve skills, that’s why I think you’d be interested in learning how to become an expert developer for free.
+I’m passionate about teaching developers how to improve their skills, that’s why I think you’d be love to learning how to become an expert developer.